dannydi12/pi-led-client/README.md

 **Note: the web server startup command requires `sudo` because it needs root privileges to access port 80.
 There are much safer ways to do this but this should not be exposed to the outside world.**

+### Usage

+Once everything is up and running, simply browse to your Pi's local IP and enter the URL to your API server.
+I recommend saving the site to your home screen for easy access.
+Have fun!

 ## Screenshots

 This React site makes it incredibly easy to quickly change the settings of the current running routine.
 It's as simple as using a remote control: